SciBorgs/SciGuides/reference-sheets/GitPractices.md

 ### Merging

-When you're finally done with your changes on a branch, and you are sure that it is absolutely perfect, you create something called a **Pull Request** on Github, to merge it to the main branch and be added to the main codebase.
+When you're finally done with your changes on a branch, and you are sure that it is absolutely perfect, you create something called a **Pull Request** on GitHub, to merge it to the main branch and be added to the main codebase.
 Someone with merge permissions (an admin of the repository) will look over your code, indirectly humble your coding skills, and then tell you what to change before your code can be added to main.
 After the person reviewing your code thinks that it is perfect, they will approve it and you can then **merge your code into main**, bringing your changes officially into the codebase!

 Merging is how you transfer code from **branch to branch**.
 This, of course, will include transferring code **from** main **to** your branch, to stay updated with recent changes to main.
 If other people make a pull request and it gets approved, then the main branch will have some new code that is **not** currently in your working branch.
 This means that you are **not** up to date with main.
 Therefore, you need to **merge main into your branch** every now and again to make sure that everything is up to date.
 When you merge main into your branch, there may be conflicts, especially if the file being edited by both you and the other contributor are the same.
 These are called **Merge Conflicts**, and can happen both with merging **and** with pulling changes from a branch.
 You just have to sort these out manually, deciding which changes to keep and which changes to toss.
 It's a little annoying to do, but if you do it often enough and efficiently enough then it doesn't become that big of a problem.